laurenquattrocchi/laurenquattrocchi/README.md

 ## I am currently working on:
 🔤 building a wordle clone with Python and Rich
-⛳ golf
+📅 building a apointment tracker in Python with Flask and sqlite ⛳ golf

 ## Recent Projects